Brandawg93/homebridge-nest-cam/README.md

 1. Open a Chrome browser tab in Incognito Mode (or clear your cache).
 2. Open Developer Tools (View/Developer/Developer Tools).
 3. Click on 'Network' tab.
 Make sure 'Preserve Log' is checked.
-4. In the 'Filter' box, enter `issueToken`
+4. In the 'Filter' box, enter `issue`.
 5. Go to `home.nest.com`, and click 'Sign in with Google'.
 Log into your account.
-6. One network call (beginning with `iframerpc`) will appear in the Dev Tools window.
-Click on it.
+6. Click on the last `iframerpc` call.
 7. In the Headers tab, under General, copy the entire `Request URL` (beginning with `https://accounts.google.com`, ending with `nest.com`).
 This is your `"issueToken"` in `config.json`.
-8. In the 'Filter' box, enter `oauth2/iframe`
-9. Several network calls will appear in the Dev Tools window.
-Click on the last `iframe` call.
-10. In the Headers tab, under Request Headers, copy the entire `cookie` (**include the whole string which is several lines long and has many field/value pairs** - do not include the `cookie:` name).
+8. In the Headers tab, under Request Headers, copy the entire `cookie` (**include the whole string which is several lines long and has many field/value pairs**).
 This is your `"cookies"` in `config.json`.
-11. In the 'Filter' box, enter `issue_jwt`
-12. Click on the last `issue_jwt` call.
+9. Click on the last `issue_jwt` call.
-13. In the Headers tab, under Request Headers, copy the entire `x-goog-api-key` (do not include the `x-goog-api-key:` name).
+10. In the Headers tab, under Request Headers, copy the entire `x-goog-api-key`.
 This is your `"apiKey"` in `config.json`.
-14. Do not log out of `home.nest.com`, as this will invalidate your credentials.
+11. Do not log out of `home.nest.com`, as this will invalidate your credentials.
 Just close the browser tab.

 #### options
 Extra options can be enabled/disabled depending on which switches and sensors you would like to see in the Home app.
 Here is the current list of available options: